 Troy Assault & Battery Attorneys

-Aggressive Defense for Violent Crime Charges
+Strong Legal Representation for Violent Crime Charges

 Assault and battery are two separate crimes, but they are often charged together.
 Assault is the act of threatening to cause physical harm to another person, while battery is the act of actually causing physical harm to another person.
 Both crimes are considered violent crimes and are taken very seriously by the courts.